The 10 Most Common Video Conferencing Problems Explained

 “Sorry, we’ll get started soon – we’re some having technical difficulties.”
 We’ve all heard that before.

 Technical glitches in video conferences and software issues are why most meetings starting late

 This results in an incredible amount of lost time and money.
-And with virtual meetings growing at an incredible pace, the economic damage is rising continuously.
+With virtual meetings on the rise, the economic impact continues to grow.

-There are more meetings than ever before.
-The average employee meets 8 times per week, executives in high-tech industries that number shoots up to 17 online meetings a week.
+There are more online meetings than ever before.
+The average employee meets 8 times per week.
+For executives in high-tech industries that number shoots up to 17 online meetings a week.

-An increasingly collaborative, connected workforce is fueling rapid growth in virtual meetings.
-More than 1/3 of all meetings are virtual, with participants attending from remote offices, from the road or literally anywhere with a phone or Internet connection.
-A study released by IWG revealed that 70% of professionals work remotely — a phenomenon known as telecommuting — at least one day a week, while 53% work remotely for at least half of the week.
+A collaborative, connected workforce is fueling rapid growth in virtual meetings.
+More than one-third of all meetings are now virtual meetings.
+Participants can attend from remote offices, the road, or anywhere with a phone line.
+A study by IWG showed that 70% of professionals work remotely at least one day a week.
+53% work remotely for at least half of the week.

-Currently available web conferencing tools are not sufficient to meet the requirements of the new agile, collaborative workforce.
+Many web conferencing tools do not meet the requirements of an agile workforce.

-Ovum found that 30% of sales professionals believe that the web conferencing tools they are using today are in fact a material hindrance to sales, rather than an enabler.
+Ovum found that 30% of sales professionals believe that their web conferencing tools are hindering sales, not helping them.

-There may be various reasons why your guest is late or not able to join the meeting at all, but in most cases it’s one of those:
+There are a variety of reasons why a meeting participant is late or not able to join the meeting at all.
+In most cases it’s one of these common video conferencing problems: